wilsonmar/wilsonmar.github.io/_posts/2018-07-13-serverless.md

 ## Production limits & prep #

+BLAH: The 64-character name limit.

 By default, AWS Lambda limits the total concurrent executions across all functions within a given region to <strong>100</strong>.
 This is a safety limit to protect users from costs due to potential runaway or recursive functions during initial development and testing.
 To increase this limit above the default, request a limit increase for concurrent executions <a target="_blank" href="http://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html#increase-concurrent-executions-limit">here</a>.

+BLAH: Can't search for logs across regions.

+## Troubleshooting

+<a target="_blank" href="https://lumigo.io/">lumigo.io</a> offers their <a target="_blank" href="https://github.com/lumigo-io/lumigo-cli">lumigo-cli</a> to troubleshoot Serverless apps.

 <a name="Libraries"></a>